Get a Quote

-This is a popular circuit in some of the continent’s finest Alpine scenery.
-Take note of warnings of weather and also fire conditions.
-In good weather you can see right across the mountainous scenery to the far horizon.
-Takes around 9-10 hours and climbs a total of just over 900 metres.
+This is a popular circuit that offers some of the continent’s finest Alpine sceneries.
+Take note of weather warnings and also fire conditions before you plan a hike here.
+In good weather, you can see right across the mountainous scenery to the far horizon.
+It takes around 9-10 hours to complete and you will climb a total of approximately 900 metres.

 Great Ocean Walk

 This trail is a collection of paths from Victoria’s lovely Apollo Bay resort right down parallel to the famous Great Ocean Road, with sustained and wonderful sea views throughout backed up by fascinating features such as the “London Bridge” and “12 Apostles” rock formations.
 Sample the track with a 3-hour walk, or take the full 200 -kilometre trail for an unforgettable healthy holiday.

 The 80km Overland Track in Cradle Mountain/Lake St. Clair National Park in Tasmania is generally regarded as one of the best in Australia.
 There are plenty of opportunities for side-trips off the main path to see sights such as Tasmania’s tallest mountain, or Australia’s deepest lake.
 Plenty of alpine-style forests to explore too.

 This series of hiking paths across the Northern territory extends for more than 220 kilometres but can be sampled in easy ‘bites’ if you don’t have three weeks to spare.
 The trail hugs the top of the West MacDonnell Ranges and includes attractions like Simpsons Gap, Ellery Creek Big Hole, Ormiston Gorge and Glen Helen Gorge, starting at the old Alice Springs Telegraph Station and finishing up at Mount Razorback.